 This could be a situation in which a specific College or Department within USF needs to review the course before it can fulfill a requirement for the degree and populate correctly on DegreeWorks.
 This can happen frequently with transfer credits from private or out-of-state colleges/universities.
 The student will most likely need to submit a syllabus from the course to the appropriate department.
 While the syllabus is being reviewed, DO NOT take any courses that sound similar to ones taken previously.

 How can I find help paying for college?

-Always start by checking with the USF Scholarship and Financial Aid Services department.
-They will recommend filling out the FAFSA application to determine eligibility based on financial need.
-Then they will recommend filling out the Scholarship Tracking Application & Review System (STARS) to search for scholarships based on academic merit, extracurricular activities, special talent, and demographics.
+Always start by checking with the USF Office of Financial Aid.
+They will recommend completing the FAFSA application to determine eligibility based on financial need.
+Then they will recommend completing the Scholarship Tracking Application & Review System (STARS) to search for scholarships based on academic merit, extracurricular activities, special talent, and demographics.

 What will happen to my financial aid when I transfer?

 Financial aid packages are awarded on a yearly basis for fall, spring, and summer semesters.
-Each year students need to renew their financial aid by filling out their FAFSA application and reapplying for scholarships when needed.
-When a student leaves their Florida college institution and transfers to USF they need to make sure to fill out their FAFSA early (ideally by the financial aid priority deadline) and include the USF school code (001537).
-Doing this ensures that your financial aid information will be sent to USF and evaluated.
+Each year students need to renew their financial aid by completing their FAFSA application and reapplying for scholarships when needed.
+When students leave their Florida college institution and transfer to USF they need to make sure to complete their FAFSA early (ideally by the financial aid priority deadline) and include the USF school code (001537).
+Doing this ensures their financial aid information will be sent to USF and evaluated.